Wtf-Is-This-x1337/ChatServer/README.md

 2. Extract it
 3. Go to ChatClient/
 4. Run ChatClient.sln (I use Visual Studio 2019)
-5. Build on Debug / x86
+5. Build solution on Debug / x86

 ## How to use
 1. Run .\Debug\Server.exe